LightBurnSoftware/Documentation/Operations.md

 ### Air Assist
 This is also an on/off selection.
 If your machine is capable of turning air assist on or off automatically, set this to on to enable your air assist or off to keep it off.
 If your air assist is always on or manually controlled, this will have no effect.
 <a name="speed"></a>
-### Speed (mm/sec)
+### Speed
 Speed is the feed rate when the laser is firing.
 This does not affect the feed rate for rapid move (IE moves traversing between cuts).
+By default, speeds are shown in mm/sec, however if you are using a lower power diode laser, you can change this to mm/minute in the settings.

 ### Max Power
 This is the maximum percentage of power that the laser will produce during the cut.